Shockwave Radio Theater

 Shockwave Radio Theater was broadcast for 28 years on Fresh Air Radio, the community radio station KFAI, 90.3FM Minneapolis, 106.7FM St. Paul from 1979 to 2007.
-Much of Shockwave Radio is archived on archive.org or on the audio page of Dave Romm's portal.
-Podcasts of some shows are available.
+Much of Shockwave Radio is archived on archive.org Podcasts of some shows are available.

 The name of the program was Shockwave.
 To distinguish the broadcasts from the Macromedia software (which came much later), it is often referred to as Shockwave Radio.
 To expand further and to emphasize original productions, the full name of the program was used: Shockwave Radio Theater.

 Shockwave Radio Theater specialized in science fiction humor, but diverged into science fact, strange music of any genre and just general weirdness.
 Baron Dave declared that "Politics is a subset of science fiction humor."
 The program occasionally interviewed politicians including then-Governor Jesse Ventura and the station's Congressman Keith Ellison.
 Political commentary on a progressive slant was common.
 Quite often the show would share time with Jerry Stearns' Sound Affects: A Radio Playground to present hour-long science fiction radio theater programs.